Q&A Understanding the Transfer-for-Value Rule

 What are the tax consequences of transferring ownership of a life insurance policy?

-Under the transfer-for-value rule, changing the ownership of a life insurance policy for money or other material consideration can have two potential income tax results:
+Under the transfer-for-value rule, changing the ownership of a life insurance policy for money or other material considerations can have two potential income tax results:

 1. The existing owner realizes tax on the policy’s gain in the year of the transfer.